-We are pleased to observe that in our 2018 Global People Survey, 78% of our Assurance practice agree or strongly agree with the statement 'The leaders I work for act with integrity' and 74% with the statement 'The people I work for support and demonstrated high standards of ethical conduct'.
+We are pleased to observe that in our 2019 Global People Survey, 72% of our Assurance practice agree or strongly agree with the statement 'The leaders I work with make a point of being transparent with information' and 80% with the statement 'The people I work for support and demonstrated high standards of ethical conduct'

-In addition, 78% of our Assurance practice, agree that "the learning and development I receive from PwC (including in the job development, self-study and e-learns) has prepared me for the work I do".
+In addition, 76% of our Assurance practice, agree that "The Learning & Development I have taken advantage of at PwC, including on the job development, classroom based and self-directed non classroom based (webcasts, reading, job aids, and other digital learning) has prepared me for the work I do.".
 This demonstrates the firm's commitment in this important area that could contribute to audit quality.

-These results indicate a strong positive tone at the top aiming to embed a strong culture of quality and excellence in the DNA of each and every member of our staff
+These results indicate a strong positive tone at the top aiming to embed a strong culture of quality and excellence in the DNA of each and every member of our staff.